 AI has also added the feature of Voice-to-text transcription.
 This feature enables the user to take meeting notes during video meetings.
 This is intended for individuals and their teams to concentrate on what’s being said, it focuses on boosting efficiency and collaboration.
 This feature is offered on several video conferencing apps including Otter Voice Meeting Notes, Zoom, and others.
 Voice-to-text transcription is machine-learning-based technology that will get more accurate and smart as more people will use it.

-Artificial Intelligence has come a long way when it comes to video conferencing it ranges from voice recognition to facial recognition machine learning and artificial intelligence (AI) has made huge advances enhancing the convenience and quality of communications in the workplace.
-Even though it might be hard to imagine for the more advancements in the field of video conferencing for people like you and me.
+Artificial Intelligence has come a long way when it comes to video conferencing it ranges from voice recognition to facial recognition machine learning and artificial intelligence (AI) have made huge advances enhancing the convenience and quality of communications in the workplace.
+Even though it might be hard to imagine more advancements in the field of video conferencing for people like you and me.
 The next frontier of video conferencing is quite simple.

 This simply means that the days of recording calls for quality assurance and training purposes are over and will instead now expose rich insights and data collection.
 Real-time data will allow call handlers to offer more relevant advice immediately.
-This type of AI technologies will also be replicated in the workplace.
-As the AI devices will consume the entirety raw content, they will not only learn to transcribe useful data but also learn who is speaking and when.
+This type of AI technology will also be replicated in the workplace.
+As the AI devices will consume the entirety of raw content, they will not only learn to transcribe useful data but also learn who is speaking and when.

 Participants in a meeting will then rely on a transcription to cut through the small talk and focus on record pertinent points.
 AI will be able to harbor the power to automatically assign people tasks and send notifications to meeting members.
 In the future, meeting participants will now be the only ones benefitting from AI.
 According to Frost & Sullivan, AI can bring reliability to the meeting room by performing predictive analytics.
 IT departments will then be able to proactively monitor networks and endpoints.
 Then scan for performance anomalies and take necessary corrective actions.